 10. Great Awakening

 There is a line of egregious sin that a nation crosses – from which there is no retreat but certain judgment.
 We believe America is now on the ‘warning track’ and increasing peril lies ahead if the nation does not turn back to God.
-That revival in the church and a corollary spiritual awakening in the whole of culture is essential – and that it is our only hope.
+We believe that revival in the Church and a corollary spiritual awakening in the whole of culture is essential – and that it is our only hope.
 Nations, as well as individuals, cities and states, must repent – and call a ‘Solemn Assembly.’
 But we doubt the resolve of either the Executive, Representative/Legislative or Judicial branches of Government to do such a thing.
 Therefore, we rely on the promise of II Chron.
 7:14 – and pray for a nation-wide, grass-roots movement of deep humility that is expressed in repentance and turning to holiness by God’s people.